 - it allows to write a note of opportunity, it shows how the project is aligned with the strategy defined by the management,

 - define a business model,

 - inventory of the risks in advance of the job and the project that will be launched.

 Once the project is decided, the activities are:

 - plan the project in time, schedule the tasks, and steer the progress,

-- estimate the costs and monitor the budget (preliminary study of the costs and benefits or expected income in return, sources of financing, study of project,
+- estimate the costs and monitor the budget (the preliminary study of the costs and benefits or expected income in return, sources of financing, the study of the project,

 - operational and financial risks and various impacts …),